Shaunaka Rishi Das: Oxford

-As Director of the Oxford Centre for Hindu Studies he maintains the vision and ethos of the OCHS and encourages the Centre’s continued growth and development in all spheres.
-In this role he oversaw the formal recognition of the OCHS by Oxford University in 2006, and developed the Centre's publishing partnerships with Oxford University Press, Journal of Hindu Studies, and with the Routledge Hindu Studies Series.
-He has also been responsible for forging formal relationships between the OCHS and Universities in the USA, Europe, India, and China.
+As Director of the Oxford Centre for Hindu Studies he maintains the vision and ethos of the OCHS and encourages the centre's continued growth and development in all spheres.
+In this role he oversaw the formal recognition of the OCHS by Oxford University in 2006, and developed the centre's publishing partnerships with Oxford University Press, Journal of Hindu Studies, and with the Routledge Hindu Studies Series.
+He has also been responsible for forging formal relationships between the OCHS and Universities in the US, Europe, India, and China.
 He is the first Hindu Chaplain to Oxford University in its 800-year history.

 Media and broadcasting

 He is a regular broadcaster, making the Hindu contribution to 'Prayer for the Day' on BBC Radio 4 since 2007.
 He was also a participant in the popular History of the World in 100 Objects series broadcast on BBC Radio 4, and published by Allen Lane.
 He has acted as a consultant for a number of documentaries on Hindu culture and traditions.
 He has written articles for The Guardian and The Independent newspapers, Business India, and has written the Hindu entry for the Annual Register since 2004.